The Docks of New York: Production

 On May 5, 1928, Paramount Pictures announced their next picture would be The Docks of New York; with Josef von Sternberg enlisted to direct and George Bancroft to star with an adapted script of Monk Saunders's The Dock Walloper provided by Jules Furthman.
 Before production von Sternberg and Furthman went to New York to conduct research for the film.

 A highly collaborative work, The Docks of New York benefited from the screenwriting of Jules Furthman, such that “the director’s vision...cannot be easily distinguished from Furthman’s scenarios."
 Scripting for Sternberg's most celebrated movies, among them Morocco (1930), Shanghai Express (1932) and Blonde Venus (1932) was provided by Furthmann.
 Sternberg also benefited from the cinematography of Harold Rosson, who was inspired by the director's “fresh, innovative ideas.”
-Rosson would be contracted by MGM studios and win the Oscar for Cinematography for The Wizard of Oz.
 Art director Hans Dreier, formerly of Germany's UFA, created the evocative set for the Sandbar saloon with its subjective demimonde atmosphere of Sternberg's New York waterfront.
 Dreier would subsequently oversee studio production design for decades as head of Paramount's art department.

 Production began on the film on June 25, with principal photography beginning on July 10, 1928.
 The production was shot entirely at Paramount Studios where they created sets to resemble the New York City waterfront.

 The Motion Picture Producers and Distributors of America, formed by the film industry in 1922, regulated the content of films through a list of subjects that were to be avoided.
 While Betty Compson portrayed a prostitute in The Docks of New York, this was acceptable as prostitution was not explicitly barred so long as it was not forced (i.e., white slavery) and aspects of her work was not directly shown in the film.
 The wedding ceremony held in the bar makes later activities in the film ambiguous.